tomwwright/aws-multi-az-load-balancers/README.md

 Currently our load balancer _(*)_ is configured for "cross-zone" load balancing which configures each endpoint to consider all targets valid, not just the ones within the same Availability Zone (AZ).

 > _*: In reality, the cross-zone load balancing is an attribute of the target group behind the load balancer.
-But whatever.
+But whatever._

-We can see this reflected in the "healthy host count" metric in CloudWatch:
+We can see this reflected in the "healthy host count" metric in CloudWatch.
+Each endpoint has access to two healthy and routable hosts to fulfil requests.

 ![Two healthy hosts](docs/host-counts.png)

-Importantly, if we look at the "sample count" for these metrics, we can see that each endpoint is posting its own "view" of the healthy routable hosts:
+Importantly, if we look at the "sample count" for these metrics, we can see that each endpoint is posting its own "view" of the healthy routable hosts -- two samples for two endpoints.

 ![Each endpoint samples health](docs/host-counts-samples.png)